AhmedAshraf982/AhmedAshraf982/readme.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [ahmedashraf292001@gmail.com](mailto:ahmedashraf292001@gmail.com)
-* 🧠  I'm learning Spring Boot and ML
+* 🧠  I'm exploring different domain in Computer Science.
-* 🤝  I'm open to collaborating on MERN and ML
+* 🤝  I'm open to collaborating on MERN and ML.

 ### Skills